Board

 Tom Wozniak

-Tom and his wife Leslie have been married for 30 years and have 3 wonderful children and one lovable shelter dog Lana.
-Family is very important to Tom and Leslie and they enjoy their time being actively involved in their children's varied interests.
+Tom and his wife Leslie have been married for 35 years and have 4 wonderful children, 4 grandchildren, and 2 lovable granddogs.
+Family is very important to Tom and Leslie, and they enjoy being actively involved in their family’s varied interests.
 Tom enjoys the Montana outdoors and is an active mountain biker, hiker, tennis player, skier, and fly-fisherman.

 -